NikolaosGian/computer_architecture_3-1/README.md

 <br />

 ## 2.2.
 Graphs.
 The peak power for each case is shown in the following graphs, divided by benchmark.
-The red line shows the power recorded for the MinorCPU case without any change in its characteristics. <br />
+The orange line shows the power recorded for the MinorCPU case without any change in its characteristics. <br />

 <img src="https://github.com/NikolaosGian/computer_architecture_3/blob/main/graphs/specbzip_graph.PNG">
 <br />